Chart Color Schemes

 Jindalee - Mount Ommaney shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 29.1% of residents currently enrolled in formal education, including 9.3% in primary, 8.7% in secondary, and 6.6% in tertiary education.
+Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
+This includes 9.3% in primary education, 8.7% in secondary education, and 6.6% pursuing tertiary education.

 Frequently Asked Questions - Education